 Yes, YouTube is a rabbit role.
 But it is the same platform that people are learning self-taught skills to improve their careers and start businesses.
 Don’t be left out.
 Yes, it’s nice to catch up with favourite creators.
 But let there be a balance.
 If your fave creators are not teaching you new skills, then they shouldn’t be a priority.
 Prioritize your YouTube watch time and make sure you’re learning something new.

 Take online courses

-Just as it applies to books and podcasts, take online courses that are hyper relevant to you.
+Just as it applies to books and podcasts, take online courses that are hyper-relevant to you.
 There is such a thing as information overload.
 Also, you don’t want to waste time and money on courses you won’t implement immediately.
-You need to invest in practical ones you can can apply to your life without stress.
+You need to invest in practical ones you can apply to your life without stress.
 So, choose wisely.

 Join conversations on LinkedIn

 When I used to be very active on LinkedIn, I learnt so much new stuff from the platform.
 I know LinkedIn has a bad rep for being disingenuous and curated but it all boils down to the quality of your network.
 When you follow amazing people with great content, you will learn so many things that will change your life.
 It can either be a career, business or general life hacks that people share.
 Watching from the sidelines is sometimes my favourite thing to do.
 Especially if I’m not in the mood to join a conversation.
 But you shouldn’t hesitate to do so when you can.
 In all, LinkedIn is incredibly underrated for personal development.